 All staff have been trained to identify children who may benefit from early help.
-Early help means providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years.
+Early help means support for children of all ages that improves a family's resilience and outcomes or reduces the chance of a problem getting worse.